wblacoe/jekyll-now/tag.md

 ---
-layout:   blog_index
+layout:   page
-title:    Tag
+title:    All Blog Tags
-permalink: /tag
+permalink: /tag/
 ---
 {% comment%}
 Here we generate all the tags.